Purpose of Course Assessments

 Oregon developed the Dual Credit Standards to assure the quality of, and consistency between instruction of Dual Credit offerings at colleges and universities throughout the state.
 The PCC Dual Credit program received approval in 2011.
 Part of that approval is dependent on ongoing, regular assessment of courses.
 The assessment section, A2, of the Oregon Dual Credit Standards states, “Every section of a (previously approved) course offered through Dual Credit is regularly reviewed by faculty from that discipline and Dual Credit staff to assure that grading standards meet or exceed those in on-campus sections.”

-Courses that arearticulated through a 1-Year Initial PCC Dual Credit Articulation Agreement must be assessed during that academic year.
+Courses that are articulated through a 1-Year Initial PCC Dual Credit Articulation Agreement must be assessed during that academic year in order for the agreement to be renewed for a 3-year term.
 Courses articulated through a 3-Year Renewal PCC Dual Credit Articulation Agreement are assessed at least once during the three years noted on the agreement.
+Course assessment may be conducted more frequently if the PCC Division Dean deems this appropriate.

 High School and PCC faculty involvement in this process is not only necessary, it assures that the course offered at the high school meets or exceeds the rigor, pedagogy, and outcomes of the course offered on the college campus, and develops collegial relationships.
 Assessments include: